It’s been seven years since my dad and I first made our way to Monaco on a day trip from Nice, and I can still remember how excited we were.

 Perched high on Le Rocher, also known as the Rock of Monaco, the old town of Monaco‑Ville is a maze of winding cobblestone streets where history and charm intertwine.

 You’ll stroll by pastel‑colored buildings with shuttered windows and flower‑filled balconies, many of them preserved from the medieval era.
-The small cafés, family‑run shops, and hidden courtyards also end the district a warm, village‑like feel, with an intimate contrast to Monaco’s modern skyline below.
+The small cafés, family‑run shops, and hidden courtyards also lend the district a warm, village-like feel, village‑like feel, with an intimate contrast to Monaco’s modern skyline below.

 Every turn reveals a new discovery, like arched passageways, intricate architectural details, and panoramic viewpoints offering breathtaking vistas of Port Hercule and the glittering Mediterranean beyond.